 - Booty shorts of any kind.
 Shorts must cover the entire bottom.
 Between the months of May and September tights are not needed with shorts.
 Tights MUST be worn with skirts that are above mid thigh.

 - Cropped tops that rise any higher than the sternum (breastbone) – This includes sports bras.

 - Students may only have 1 small earring per ear

 Please bear in mind the temperature at Hogwarts that day means some clothing may be considered inappropriate by Professors/Prefects/your peers and you may ICly be asked to change based on this

 Parties and Balls are a bit different.
 Students are allowed to dress up in ways they wouldn’t usually on a day to day basis.
 Please be aware of the following rules regarding Party/Ball wear.

 - Dresses that are strapless must not have a low cut neckline.
 Cleavage must be covered as much as possible, any lower than as shown on this diagram will require an applier

 - Slits in your dresses may be no higher than mid thigh.
 The same rules apply regarding tights; if the slit of your skirt is higher than above knee you MUST wear tights.
 Slits in casual wear skirts must go no higher than just above the knee.

-- Heels are allowed for 4th year and above.
-However, they must be kept within our modesty rule.
-Again, no platforms or stiletto heels.
+- Heels are allowed for 4th year and above as per the rules set out below.
 If in doubt, speak to a moderator prior to the event.